communication

 Often words are inadequate for this purpose.
 For instance we don't tell each other that easily how we feel about each other, or how the words of a message need to be interpreted.
 To make the meaning of our words clear we use body language.

-Body language is a language without spoken words & is therefore called non verbal communication.
+Body language is a language without spoken words and is therefore called non verbal communication.
 We use body language all the time, i.e., looking someone in the eyes means something different than not looking someone in the eyes.

 In contact with others it's just not possible to be not communicating something.